 The recordings on this page are the only existing tracks from Fable’s one and only performance from the 1990 Earth Day event at Chapman University in Fullerton, California.
-In addition to the set, two original “peace themed” songs were written specifically for the world peace event.
+In addition to the set, two original “peace-themed” songs were written specifically for the world peace event.
 “White Dove” was a song penned by Dave and “This World” was penned by me.
 The songs listed below are listed in order of performance.

 The band line-up for the Earth Day show included: Dave Perrigan (lead/rhythm guitar/bass/vocals), Mike Jones (bass/guitar), Dave Scherer (drums/percussion), and Ed Melendez (keyboards/lead vocals).

-Album cover design: Ed Melendez
+Album design by Ed Melendez